 How Long are sessions?

-On average, sessions will be 45 to 55 minutes in length.
+On average, sessions will be 50-55 minutes in length.
 30 minute sessions and 90 minute sessions are offered as well, depending on need.

 How much does counseling cost?